void-rs/void/README.md

 * trees of tasks can be marked with `#task`, all children of marked nodes are implicitly subtasks
 * tasks can be prioritized with `#prio=<n>`, all children implicitly inherit the lowest ancestor's priority
 * a task can be chosen automatically, with priorities weighting a random selection. you should delete it or do it, don't get into the habit of drawing again until you see something you like.  you chose the priorities, and you should keep them up-to-date.
+* completed subtasks for a particular view are plotted on a sparkline at the top of the screen for the past week. this will become dramatically more flexible in the future.
 * you can draw arrows between nodes for mind-mapping functionality

 > The primary thing when you take a sword in your